-Renee Goust is a New York City-based singer-songwriter who made headlines around the world when her feminist anthem “La Cumbia Feminazi” went viral in 2016.
-Her sound is driven, personable and culturally diverse.
-Renee grew up between two countries, crossing the border daily between Nogales, Arizona and Nogales, Mexico.
+Renee Goust is a New York City-based Mexican-American singer-songwriter and activist.
+She made headlines around the world when her feminist anthem “La Cumbia Feminazi” went viral in 2016.
+Her sound is driven, personable and culturally diverse, ranging from American folk to rancheras and Norteño cumbias.
+Renee Goust is a songsmith, travelling between genres to tell stories and deliver messages in poignant ways.
+Raised bilingual, and having grown up crossing the US-Mexico border daily between Nogales, Sonora and Nogales, Arizona to and from school, Renee enjoys traversing boundaries with her music as well.
+She currently writes in Spanish, English, French and Italian.

-Following her first EP, “Septiembre”, released on September 2017, Renee is now gearing up to present “Bitter Oranges”, the first single on her sophomore EP titled “Sad on Saturday”.
-This new collection of music combines elements of pop, rock, and folk.
-Its confessional lyrics open up on the hardships of overcoming rejection and walking the road from self-harm to self-love.
+Following her debut EP, “Septiembre”, released in 2017, Renee is now promoting singles from her upcoming sophomore release titled “Sad on Saturday”.
+This new collection of music combines elements of folk, indie rock, and power pop ballads.
+Its confessional lyrics open up on the hardships of overcoming social rejection, the struggle of growing up queer in a conservative religious environment, and her personal journey from self-harm to self-empowerment and love.

 Find out more about Renee Goust and stay up to date with her new releases, events and activities: